 1. Other traveling families

 There are so many other families traveling either on short holidays or long term and you’ll find them along the way.
-We met two wonderful families at Lazy Beach in Koh Kong Samloem in Cambodia…all up there were six kids all running around the beach, swimming, playing on rope swings, making up concerts and playing practical jokes.
+We met two wonderful families at Lazy Beach in Koh Rong Samloem in Cambodia…all up there were six kids all running around the beach, swimming, playing on rope swings, making up concerts and playing practical jokes.
 We loved it so much we extended our stay for an extra five days.
-We are still in touch with the Kinneads and hopefully we will meet up again one day.
+We are still in touch with our wonderful Koh Rong friends and hopefully we will meet up again one day.

 2. Hotels, resorts and Kids Clubs